 Perhaps our best option would be to encourage our users to generate their own scripts and share them, leaving us completely out of it.

-#14 Updated by ttereshc over 3 years ago
+#14 Updated by ttereshc almost 4 years ago

 I assume that user needs are defined by what we have now + what users use and ask for.

 - login/password in Pulp

 - SSL certs (Pulp performs client cert validation against CA)

 - various forms of authn configured in Apache (Basic auth, LDAP, Kerberos, ...)

 so that Pulp does not deal with authn